Long Stories Short

 Furies: Stores of Wicked Wild and Untamed

 In 1973, Carmen Callil decided the world needed a feminist imprint and founded Virago Press.
 Furies is a celebration of Virago’s 50th anniversary, bringing together new short stories from some of the biggest literary feminist names.
 “Virago” means a domineering, violent or bad-tempered woman; each chapter in Furies is named after a different female pejorative.
 Standouts include Siren, Margaret Atwood’s hilarious recounting of an all-female mythological creature social club – The Liminal Beings Knitting Circle – and She-devil, Eleanor Crewe’s graphic story on how chairs and overbearing mothers aren’t really so different.
-A collection of wild works by wild women is the perfect tribute to Virago’s impact and legacy.
+A collection of wild works by wild writers is the perfect tribute to Virago’s impact and legacy.

 Holy Week: The story of a revolution undone